SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Examples/Advanced ones/slots.rst

 This implementation avoid the use of Vec.
 Instead, it use Area which allow to mix signal, registers and logic definitions in each slot.

+Note that the `reader` API is for SpinalHDL version comming after 1.9.1

 .. literalinclude:: /../examples/src/main/scala/spinaldoc/examples/advanced/Timer.scala
    :language: scala